Accessibility Skip to main content

-We would like to warn you about dishonest people and companies that may be operating in our area.
-They could phone or even call at your home.
+We want to keep you safe from dishonest people and companies that may be operating in Torbay.
+They may phone or even call at your home.

-They try to get you to give them your money by:
+They might try to get you to give them your money by saying:

-• Telling you that you are definitely in the wrong council tax band and say they can help you appeal against this banding for an up-front fee
+• You are in the wrong council tax band.
+They will say they can help you appeal against this for an up-front fee.

-• Saying they are employed by us or the valuation office and you are due a refund of council tax and ask for your bank details so they can pay the money to you, they will then take money from this account
+• They work for us, or the valuation office and you are due a refund of council tax.
+They will ask for your bank details so they can pay the money to you.
+They will then take money from this account.

-• Telling you that you must, by law, be represented by an agent to appeal against your banding, when you can do this yourself or anyone can help you
+• You that you must, by law, have an agent to represent you to appeal against your banding.
+This is not true.
+You can do this yourself or someone can help you.

-• Never disclose your bank account, credit card or personal details to people you don't know
+• Never give your bank account, credit card or personal details to people you don't know

 • Be suspicious of letters, phone calls, or emails that you are not expecting asking you to send money